Welcome to the Falkingham lab webpage

 By understanding the motion of substrate around a dynamically moving foot, it is possible to use tracks to constrain possible motions of the distal (and therefore proximal) limb.
 My work incorporates digitisation of fossil tracks and computer simulation as well as using data from extant taxa using XROMM techniques to study the sub-surface motion of the foot during locomotion.

-In addition to my work on footprints, I’m also involved in other research areas including dinosaur biomechanics and taxonomy, development of digitsation techniques and applications, cambrian echinoderm hydrodynamics, and materials science, collaborating with scientists from the UK, USA, across Europe, Australia, and South America.
+In addition to my work on footprints, I’m also involved in other research areas including dinosaur biomechanics, development of digitsation techniques and applications, and hydrodynamics of extinct animals, collaborating with scientists from the UK, USA, across Europe, Australia, and South America.